Is it safe to have a fire pit on my deck?

 Posted 7 November 2018 1:16 PM by Jase DeBoer

-The simple answer is yes, but there are safety precautions to keep in mind before lighting those logs.
+The simple answer is yes, but there are safety precautions to keep in mind before lighting it.

-1. Clear your deck of leaves and other debris that could possibly spark a fire from flying embers.
+1. Clear your deck of leaves and other debris that could possibly catch fire from flying embers.

 2. Check with your local zoning ordinances to make sure your fire pit is a safe distance from your house.
 While checking local codes, look for rules related to open flames.
 Some counties have fire restrictions in residential areas.